triton-inference-server/model_navigator/examples/16_inplace_stable_diffusion/README.md

 # Optimize model and use zero-copy runners

-In this example we show how to Model Navigator Inplace Optimize to run optimized models in place of the PyTorch models in the original pipeline.
+In this example, we show how to Model Navigator Inplace Optimize to run optimized models in place of the PyTorch models in the original pipeline.
-Depending on the mode the `optimize.py` script can run PyTorch Stable Diffusion pipeline or optimize and run the CLIP, U-Net and VAE models in TensorRT without any changes to the original pipeline.
+Depending on the mode, the `optimize.py` script can run PyTorch Stable Diffusion pipeline or optimize and run the CLIP, U-Net and VAE models in TensorRT without any changes to the original pipeline.

-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) with CUDA 12 and TensorRT >= 8.6.
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) with CUDA 12 and TensorRT >= 8.6.
 The Python script `optimize.py` wraps the Python model using Inplace Optimize and then runs profiling.

-To run the optimization and profiling run the script:
+To run the optimization and profiling, run the script:

 ```bash
 ./optimize.py